foundersandcoders/coursebook/src/workshops/applicant-git-2/index.md

 Commiting is like saving your progress or taking a snapshot of the current codebase.
 You are telling Git that all the changes made should be tracked.
 The repository will be saved at the point in time you commit.

 Running the command without the `-m` flag will open up an editor in your terminal where you can write a commit message.
 Exit this by hitting `esc` and typing `:wq`.
+You can [update your default editor](https://oliverjam.es/blog/make-your-terminal-nicer/#set-your-default-editor) to avoid this.

 ```
 git commit